-The Internal Relations Director is responsible for maximizing communication between the Board of Directors and the members of OEC.
+The Public Relations Director is responsible for maximizing communication between the Board of Directors and the members of OEC.
 They are also responsible for looking for opportunities to grow OEC as an organization, including but not limited to looking for grants and scholarships that OEC would qualify for, initiating discussions with community organizations to start tutoring programs, and communicating with other organizations to establish partnerships or programs.
 They will serve to recruit volunteers, inform the campus community, and increase awareness of OEC’s opportunities to serve.
 They will reach out to student and campus organizations and serve as the spokesperson for all of OEC’s endeavors.
-This will be accomplished by maintaining and updating the website (no web-development experience required, we use a user friendly website manager) and social media pages, sending email updates to OEC tutors, and organizing social events and recruitment events.
+This will be accomplished by maintaining and updating the website (no web-development experience required; we use a user friendly website manager) and social media pages, sending email updates to OEC tutors, and organizing social events and recruitment events.

 The Finance Director is responsible for organizing and managing all financial efforts including but not limited to; organizational funding, community donations, and sponsorship funding.
 S/he will be responsible for overseeing all monetary withdrawals and deposits from the organization’s SOAS account as well as providing reimbursements as necessary.
 The Executive Director will also have the authority to make deposits/withdrawals from the bank account.
 S/he will assure that the directors are informed of the financial status of OEC and upcoming sponsorship/fundraising opportunities.